vitst/libsFoamAux/README.md

 # libsFoamAux: Auxiliary libraries for OpenFOAM.

+This is a branch of the v2012 to make it compartable with OF-dev (July 2021)

 ## Notes:
 * Source codes built with OpenFOAM-v2012(R)
 * Script `mkInclude` makes symbolic links